livepeer/LIPs/LIPs/LIP-73.md

 *Phase 2*

-- This phase begins at `LIP_73_ROUND`
+- This phase begins after `LIP_73_BLOCK_NUMBER`
-- Protocol transactions will be disabled on L1
+- The L1 Controller will be paused and protocol transactions will be disabled on L1
 - The L1 Minter will be upgraded
 - The L1 Minter will transfer its LPT and ETH to the L2 Migrator
 - Cross-chain migrations will be supported
 - The snapshot of non-contract delegators will be created.
-The snapshot data will be posted publicly and the snapshot root will be included in a staged L2 Governor update [1] for community review kicking off a 7 day delay period
+The snapshot data will be posted publicly for community review and a L2 Governor update will be staged to allow the snapshot to be used for claiming on L2 after a 7 day delay period
 - If at any point during the 7 day delay period the snapshot is discovered to be incorrect, the staged update in the L2 Governor will be cancelled, the snapshot will be re-generated and a new 7 day delay period will be kicked off

 [1] See [LIP-25](https://github.com/livepeer/LIPs/blob/master/LIPs/LIP-25.md) for details on staged Governor updates.